mpdf/mpdf.github.io/fonts-languages/opentype-layout-otl.md

 <li>separate algorithm for Tibetan line-breaking</li>
 </ul>

-<div class="alert alert-info" role="alert"><strong>Note:</strong> There are other smart-font technologies around to deal with complex scripts, namely Graphite fonts (SIL International) and Apple Advanced Typography (AAT by Apple/Mac). mPDF 6 does not support these.</div>
+<div class="alert alert-info" role="alert">**Note:** There are other smart-font technologies around to deal with complex scripts, namely Graphite fonts (SIL International) and Apple Advanced Typography (AAT by Apple/Mac). mPDF 6 does not support these.</div>

 # What can OTL Fonts do?